Ali503-7/my-site/README.md

 # my-site
-only writen with HTML and CSS we be upgraded soon with JS
+only writen with HTML and CSS well be upgraded soon with JS